W-measurable sensitivity of semigroup actions: Introduction

 In this paper we begin bridging the gap between these two generalizations by considering a measurable version of sensitive dependence on initial conditions in the context of semigroup actions.
 In particular a classification theorem of a measurable version of sensitivity, called W-measurable sensitivity, was proven in \cite{MR2901201}.
 That theorem stated roughly that a conservative, ergodic, nonsingular dynamical system ($\IN$-action) is either W-measurably sensitive or isomorphic modulo a measure zero set to an isometry.
 We will prove a generalization of this theorem for semigroup actions.
-We will do this by considering a class of semigroups that can be equipped with a partial order which will give us a notion of escaping to infinity as well as allowing us to generalize key lemmas from \cite{MR2901201}.
-To the best of our knowledge, this paper is the first attempt of trying to understand a measurable version of sensitive dependence on initial conditions in the semigroup setting.
+We will do this by considering a class of countable semigroups that can be equipped with a partial order which will give us a notion of escaping to infinity as well as allowing us to generalize key lemmas from \cite{MR2901201}.
+To the best of our knowledge, this paper is the first attempt of trying to understand a measurable version of sensitive dependence on initial conditions to a large class of semigroup actions.

 In section \ref{Restriction of Semigroup actions and W-Measurable Sensitivity}, we will consider the restriction of W-measurably sensitive semigroup actions to sub-semigroups and ask when is the restriction W-measurably sensitive.
 We will prove two distinct classes of sub-semigroups preserve W-measurable sensitivity in the conservative ergodic case: syndetic sub-semigroups and thick sub-semigroups.
 A corollary that syndetic sub-semigroups preserve W-measurable sensitivity will be that powers of a classical dynamical system ($\IN$-action) exhibit W-measurable sensitivity.
-We remark that studying the restriction to sub-semigroups and asking if W-measurable sensitivity is preserved is one way of understanding the set of semigroup elements for which separation of points is occurring and thus, a natural point of study.
+We remark that studying the restriction to sub-semigroups and asking if W-measurable sensitivity is preserved is one way of understanding the set of semigroup elements for which separation of points is occurring and thus, natural to study.